software-mansion/radon-ide/README.md

 # React Native IDE

-## Welcome to React Native IDE Private Beta 🎉
+## Welcome to React Native IDE Beta 🎉

 React Native IDE is not a ready product (yet).
 We are hoping that together with the community we will be able to get there soon.